by Andrea M. Darcy

-You are a happy go lucky person.
-You really are.
+Plus you are sure you are a happy go lucky person, you really are.
 You never feel bad, not at all, and you have tons of friends!
-You try your best to never be alone… if you have to be by yourself you are calling or texting people or you binge watch television and overeat.
+And you try your best to never be alone… if you have to be by yourself you are calling or texting people or you binge watch television and overeat.
 It’s just that when you are alone you feel bored and uncomfortable.
 Suddenly, one day at work, someone criticises an assignment you have done and you feel so furious you almost throw something at them.
 You don’t know where the anger comes from, and it doesn’t fit with your idea that you are a good person all the time.

 You don’t see yourself as emotionally repressed.
 Your childhood was not great, but nothing that bad happened.
 You drink every night and are about fifty pounds overweight but you tell yourself it’s normal.
 Sometimes you feel really lonely.
 So you drink or eat more.
 One day a friend tells you that they are starting to think their parents never really loved them.
 You find it overemotional and too dramatic and begin to slowly distance yourself from that friend.